Tomb Raider III: Reception

 Although Tomb Raider III received generally favourable reviews from critics, it did not fare as well as its two predecessors.
 Edge considered Tomb Raider III "a valid addition to the growing franchise", stating that it offers more attractive graphics and more innovation than Tomb Raider II, while Next Generation called it the biggest and most rewarding game of the series.
 CVG described it as a perfect mix of the exploration and puzzles of the original, in addition of more shooting elements in the game.
 Other critics, however, felt that the game failed to change the same tried and tested formula.
 In its review, IGN said that Tomb Raider III added nothing revolutionary in its formula.

 Writing for GameSpot, reviewer Joe Fielder highlighted the graphics for their new lighting effects and varied textures, saying that they improve the gameplay experience because they make it easier for players to identify ledges and jump-off points.
 Douglass Perry of IGN remarked that the upgraded engine made the game look better than its predecessors, but overall considered Tomb Raider III to be outdated, especially when compared to newer engines that were released at the time.
+Andy McNamara of Game Informer said that although the graphics and lighting were superior to the previous games, the effect would not be noticeable unless compared to them.
 Edge felt that the old controls did not suit the more complex environments and criticised the game's lack of narrative and cinematic presentation.

 The game's difficult and unforgiving gameplay frustrated critics.
 Game Revolution explained that, while in previous Tomb Raider games instant death was when trying to rush through an area, every step in Tomb Raider III is a potential threat of instant death.
-The publication went so far as to call Tomb Raider III "a marketing concept", stating that the game is so difficult that it is impossible to beat without buying a strategy guide.
+The publication went so far as to call Tomb Raider III "a marketing concept", proclaiming that the game is so difficult that it is impossible to beat without buying a strategy guide.
 Similarly, Electronic Gaming Monthly criticised the game for being rushed and highly frustrating.
 The magazine also remarked that the stealth elements in the Nevada levels were ineffective, especially when compared to Konami's Metal Gear Solid.

 The game's new vehicles, improved artificial intelligence of enemies, and nonlinear gameplay were generally highlighted positively.
 The Electric Playground said that progressing through the different locations in a nonlinear fashion makes Lara's adventuring more diverse and rewarding.
 CVGs Alez Huhtala praised the fact that players must collect Save Crystals to save their progress in the PlayStation version of the game, as he felt that Tomb Raider IIs option to save the game at any time made the game very easy and removed tension.
 In contrast, Joe Rybicki of Official U.S. PlayStation Magazine felt that the save system was a poor return and aspect from the original game, making Tomb Raider III much more frustrating, but ultimately recommended it for its addictive gameplay.